acronis/go-dbkit/dbrutil/README.md

 ## Usage

-The following basic example demonstrates how to use `dbrutil` to create a database connection and run a transaction:
+The following basic example demonstrates how to use `dbrutil` to open a database connection with instrumentation, and execute queries with an automatic slow query logging and Prometheus metrics collection within transaction.

 ```go
 package main